Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity

-{\it Photon detection.} The LC cavity will be monitored by a ultra-low noise microwave amplifier, weakly coupled to the LC cavity as usually done in circuit-QED technologies.
-A crucial benefit of a cryogenic system will be the availability of ultra-low noise microwave amplifiers for detecting the photons emitted in the cavity.
+{\it Photon detector:} The LC cavity will be monitored by a ultralow noise microwave amplifier, weakly coupled to the LC cavity as usually done in circuit-QED technologies.
+A crucial benefit of a cryogenic system will be the availability of ultralow noise microwave amplifiers for detecting the photons emitted in the cavity.
 Here, we take advantage of the cutting edge technology developed in the context of superconducting quantum technologies and circuit-QED, which are optimized for frequencies of the order of $5$ GHz.
-Josephson Parametric Amplifiers (JPA) with noise limited only by vacuum fluctuations, i.e. quantum-limited, are at present the best option~\cite{Bergeal2010,Beltran2008}.
-Besides circuit-QED~\cite{Vijay2011}, these devices are already in use for detecting very rare emission of microwave photons in the context of dark matter axion detection \cite{Zhong2018}.
+Josephson parametric amplifiers (JPA) with noise limited only by vacuum fluctuations, i.e., quantum-limited, are at present the best option~\cite{Bergeal2010,Beltran2008}.